 Fate brought him later to Silicon Valley, where his company, then Robert Lundahl and Associates, now Agence RLA, LLC, produced, directed, and evolved creative problem solving, design and communications for Fortune 500 firms globally, including Sun Microsystems, Credit Suisse, the San Jose Sharks, IBM, Blue Cross Blue Shield, AT&T, and Ericsson.

-Lundahl sought new dimensions through independent filmmaking and by managing large environmental campaigns.
+Lundahl sought new dimensions through independent filmmaking and large environmental campaigns.
 His work in Washington state, on the Elwha River Dam Removal and Ecosystem Restoration Act, created the largest dam removal success story anywhere in the world (Unconquering the Last Frontier)–PBS/Cable/Theatrical/Educational.

 On Puget Sound, Song on the Water celebrates Coast Salish and Nuu Chah Nulth canoe traditions, providing a vision of positive futures for Native American youth.
 PBS/Theatrical/Educational.

 Lundahl is a writer and a Bauhaus educated STE(A)M leadership advisor to universities, think tanks and companies.